ndxn/Partners-in-Wine/README.md

 This is the link to our database notebook from google colab: [Red & White Wine_Database](https://colab.research.google.com/drive/1HHpNHs4IPrtHj3WlnRHKqREtJmzaJNHD?usp=sharing)

 ### * Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is ___.
-Extra ML verbiage here.
+We used the deep neutral networl to train our model and for red and white wine we got 89% and 87% accuracy respectively.

 ### * Dashboard
 Tableau will be used to connect the database and create visualizations.